-Tiger Lily will grow to be about 4 feet tall at maturity, with a spread of 23 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
+Brunello Lily will grow to be about 35 inches tall at maturity, with a spread of 11 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This species is native to parts of North America.
-It can be propagated by multiplication of the underground bulbs.
+This particular variety is an interspecific hybrid.
+It can be propagated by multiplication of the underground bulbs; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.